mtrushton/mtr-shared/README.md

 ## $${\large\bf\rm ~~~~Description}$$

-            Code Snippets for System Admin, Configuration, Data Analysis, and Presentation
+            Code Snippets for System Admin, Configuration, Data Analysis, and Presentation.
+This repository focuses primarily on astronomical applications including modelling of the panchromatic emission of spiral galaxies with radiative transfer, and the circumstellar environments.

 ## $${\large\bf\rm ~~~~Contents}$$